Fish and Fishing in the Rivers and Streams

 - In crowded conditions, play your catch only as much as necessary.

 - If your are inexperienced, the best education is from watching those who are successful.
 Crowded stream conditions seem to form a cooperative camaraderie among anglers that can be enjoyed even when it is "elbow to elbow."
-Many anglers are more than willing to assist you if you ask.
+Many anglers

 - Foul language is unnecessary, especially around younger anglers.